 Since the early morning hours, we have had rainstorms passing through Connecticut.
 Due to the rain, the air feels so refreshing.
 It is cleaner from all these pollens flying around, which are causing us to have seasonal allergies.
 Here in New England our allergies are not as bad as in Texas.
 But we still get them.
 Mostly our throats are itching.
 Today, we can walk outside without any symptoms.
 It is nice having a break.
 I used this opportunity to capture photos of the rain on our back porch.
 And I filled a couple of milk containers with rain water from the gutter.
 At some point, we need to get one of those rain water barrels. we had in Texas.
 Fresh rain water for the garden and greenhouse is still the best.

-Kevin and I reinforced the wood frame, because the outer frame was too big.
+Kevin and I reinforced the wood frame because the outer frame was too big.
 And I didn’t want to chop the original frame up.
 Once the wood frame was done, I built the aluminum bottom frame.
-We secured it with screwing it into the wood frame.
+We secured it by screwing it into the wood frame.
 Hopefully, this will prevent the greenhouse from falling over in high winds.
 Now, all the little detailed work has to be done, before I can build the outer upward frames, so I can slide the polycarbonate panels into place.
-Yep, this will take some time to get it all done.
+Yep, this will take some time to get all done.

 Every day, there is more color in our yard.
 Over the last weekend, the pink Rhododendron’s buds began to open up and started to blossom.
 Once the whole bushes are in full bloom their green leaves can barely be seen anymore.
 There will be pink half globes all over the shrubs.